 The big debate is when, prior to his kingdom, Christ comes.
 This is a critical issue!
 Your theological position, or lack of one, affects huge amounts of scripture and often influences your perspective of how you live your life.

 Reading through the list of Eschatological Terms (the study of “last things” or “end times”), you likely noticed that most prophetic events associated with the second coming of Christ seem to cluster around and within a seven year period referred to as Daniel’s 70th Week (or Seven) of Years.
 Christ referred to a major event occurring in this seven year period when answering the apostles questions regarding His second coming.
-The prophetic book of Daniel records among other things, certain details of several visions, dreams and even encounters he had with God’s messengers, which occurred over several years time.
-Certain pieces of information which were revealed through subsequent dreams and visions were related to and helped augment and supplement information provided in previous dreams.
+The prophetic book of Daniel records, among other things, certain details of several visions, dreams and even encounters he had with God’s messengers, which occurred over a span of several years.
+Certain pieces of information which were revealed to Daniel through subsequent dreams and visions, were related to, and helped augment and supplement information provided in his previous dreams.
 The lack of a proper understanding of this has caused the book of Daniel to be a bigger mystery than necessary in the eyes of many readers.

 Daniel 9vs.
 7 “Righteousness belongs to Thee, O Lord, but to us open shame, as it is this day-to the men of Judah, the inhabitants of Jerusalem, and all Israel, to those who are nearby and those who are far away in all the countries to which Thou hast driven them, because of their unfaithful deeds which they have committed against Thee.” vs. 11 “Indeed all Israel has transgressed Thy law and turned aside, not obeying Thy voice; so the curse has been poured out on us, along with the oath which is written in the law of Moses the servant of God, for we have sinned against Him.”
 (NASB)